Creating a Performance Improvement Plan (PIP)

 Identify resources that will be provided to assist the employee

 If there are any resources that can help the employee achieve the required results, these should be noted so the employee is aware of the availability of these resources.
-Resources may include sessions, job aids, videos, procedure memos, or other employees.
+Resources may include training sessions, job aids, videos, procedure memos, or other employees.

 Set a schedule for meeting with the employee